pierky/ipdetailscache/README.rst

 Import the library, then setup a cache object and use it to gather IP address details.
 The cache object will automatically load and save data to the local cache files.

-Optionally, the cache object may be instantiated with the following arents:
+Optionally, the cache object may be instantiated with the following arguments:

 - ``IP_ADDRESSES_CACHE_FILE``, path to the file where IP addresses cache will be stored (default: "ip_addr.cache");
 - ``IP_PREFIXES_CACHE_FILE``, path to the file where IP prefixes cache will be stored (default: "ip_pref.cache");